laishuai111/docs-v2/content/influxdb/v2.0/write-data/troubleshoot.md

   If some of your data did not write to the bucket, see how to [troubleshoot rejected points](#troubleshoot-rejected-points).
     {{% /note %}}

-- `400` **Bad request**: The [line protocol](/influxdb/v2.0/reference/syntax/line-protocol/) data in the request was malformed.
+- `400` **Bad request**: The [line protocol](/influxdb/v2.0/reference/syntax/line-protocol/) data in the request is malformed.
   The response body contains the first malformed line in the data.
 All request data was rejected and not written.
 - `401` **Unauthorized**: May indicate one of the following:
   - [`Authorization: Token` header](/influxdb/v2.0/api-guide/api_intro/#authentication) is missing or malformed.
   - [API token](/influxdb/v2.0/api-guide/api_intro/#authentication) value is missing from the header.
   - API token does not have sufficient permissions to write to the organization and the bucket.
-For more information about token types and permissions, see [Manage API tokens](/influxdb/v2.0/security/tokens/)
+    For more information about token types and permissions, see [Manage API tokens](/influxdb/v2.0/security/tokens/).
 - `404` **Not found**: A requested resource (e.g. an organization or bucket) was not found.
   The response body contains the requested resource type, e.g. "organization", and resource name.
 - `413` **Request entity too large**: All request data was rejected and not written.
   InfluxDB OSS only returns this error if the [Go (golang) `ioutil.ReadAll()`](https://pkg.go.dev/io/ioutil#ReadAll) function raises an error.
 - `500` **Internal server error**: Default HTTP status for an error.
 - `503` **Service unavailable**: Server is temporarily unavailable to accept writes.
   The `Retry-After` header describes when to try the write again.

 The `message` property of the response body may contain additional details about the error.